 Suppose we have two tomato plants: A and B. Tomato plant A produces very large tomatoes and the plant B grows tomatoes that are very sweet.
 We take pollen from one plant and place it on the female flower of the other plant, to get a bigger and sweeter tomato (AB).
 In the new tomatoes we will find more seeds.
 They are #1 generation hybrid seeds, also called F1 hybrid.
 If you sow the seeds and continue to grow tomatoes from this new generation, we will not only get the AB type tomatoes, but there will be fewer seeds of type A or B.

-Next, we select the type of seeds only from the AB plant, which next year will become the F2 hybrid with much more AB tomatoes, and a few of class A and B. This usually continues for a few generations (I remember my grandparents used to this for six or seven generations) until the hybrid is stable, which means it grows AB type tomatoes in a proportion of 96-98%.
+Next, we select the type of seeds only from the AB plant, which next year will become the F2 hybrid with much more AB tomatoes, and a few of class A and B. This usually continues for a few generations.
+I remember my grandparents used to this for six or seven generations until the hybrid was stable.
+That meant it grows AB type tomatoes in a proportion of 96-98%.
 Gardeners are crossing plants in order to obtain features such as: cold hardiness, less seeds, pest resistance, increased yield, etc.

-Hybrids may also be obtained from BIO crops and there is a trend of developing crosses between two compatible plant species.
+Hybrids may also be obtained from BIO crops.
+There is a trend of developing crosses between two compatible plant species.
 You’ve probably seen this in the supermarket: oranges that taste like lemons, apples that taste like grapes and what not.

-However, things are not easy with hybrid seeds and although you can obtain interesting variations using them, these seeds lack stability.
-This means that you will not always get viable seeds for the next season and you will sometimes end up with sterile seeds or some that will revert to the characteristics of the single parent plant.
+However, things are not easy with hybrid seeds.
+Although you can obtain interesting variations using them, these seeds lack stability.
+This means that you will not always get viable seeds for the next season and you will sometimes end up with sterile seeds.
+In some cases, some of the seeds will revert to the characteristics of the single parent plant.

 These are garden seeds that are used by commercial farmers because are generally stronger and they deliver a higher yield.
 Seed companies are pushing these seeds and every experienced farmer will tell you that they are somehow dependent of them.
 They are easy to buy and you can find them in every store.
 Hybrid seeds are easier to care for and the crop has a longer shelf life.
 Even more, some of these seeds may be less cold sensitive, allowing you to plant them earlier in the season.